Logo Icon

 Section 80 - Interest when No Rate is Specified:

-1. Absence of Specified Interest Rate: Section 80 applies when a promissory note or bill of exchange does not specify a particular rate of interest.
-In such cases, it provides a default rate for the calculation of interest.
+1. Absence of Specified Interest Rate: Section 80 applies when a promissory note or bill of exchange does not specify a particular interest rate.
+In such cases, it provides a default rate for calculating interest.

-2. Default Interest Rate: Notwithstanding any agreement between the parties to the instrument regarding interest, the default rate of interest, as per this section, is 18 percent per annum.
+2. Default Interest Rate: Notwithstanding any agreement between the parties to the instrument regarding interest, the default interest rate, as per this section, is 18 percent per annum.
 This rate is to be applied when there is no specific interest rate mentioned in the instrument.

-3. Calculation of Interest: When no specified rate of interest is mentioned, interest is calculated at the default rate of 18 percent per annum.
-The interest is calculated from the date at which the amount due on the instrument should have been paid by the party charged.
+3. Calculation of Interest: When no specified interest rate is mentioned, interest is calculated at the default rate of 18 percent per annum.
+The interest is calculated from the date the amount due on the instrument should have been paid by the party charged.

 4. Duration of Interest: The interest continues to accumulate until one of the following events occurs: